-Conures do have a nasty habit of biting.
-This is especially prominent in:
+Conures have a habit of biting, especially:

-- Young conures
+- Young conures.

-- Conures that are ill-tempered or spoiled (usually from a lack of training)
+- Conures that are ill-tempered or spoiled.

-- Refuse to give it attention for about a minute.
+- Refuse to give it attention temporarily.

 How To Tame A Conure Parrot

-No matter the case, taming a conure is possible – with enough patience.
-The same techniques used to train a bonded parrot will apply to making your untamed conure friendly.
+No matter the case, taming a conure is possible with patience.
+The same techniques utilized to train a bonded parrot will apply to making an untamed conure friendly.

-- Approaching the bird quietly and calmly
+- Approaching them quietly and calmly.

-- Speaking to the bird throughout the day
+- Speaking to them throughout the day.

 - Place your hand near or on the cage while talking to the conure.

 - When it seems comfortable, start putting your hand in the cage.

 - Hold some treats in your hands so that it’ll approach.

 - Once it comes over without hesitation, you can touch it directly.

 Once a conure is comfortable with your hand, you can start teaching it tricks.